outlaws42/score/assets/help_match.md

 ## Menu Bar

-From the menu bar you can add a match, read this help and navigate to any of the pages in the application.
+From the menu bar you can add a match and read this help.

 ## Match List

 The list of matches will be shown here.
 Each match has a tile in the list.
 In the "**Match**" column of the tile will display the game name, The players in the match.

 In the center of the tile if the match is completed the word **Complete**  will be displayed along with the **winning players name**.